-Attending the Cambridge Science Festival and learning about the genome and genetic sequencing and now participating in over the phone research to America.
+Attending the Cambridge Science Festival and learning about the genome and genetic sequencing and participating in over the phone research to America.
 (Well no one can say that my life is boring).
-The research on my son’s disorder is well coordinated between the countries, but I have to outline that research projects need funding so cannot necessarily be ongoing.
+The research on my son’s condition is well coordinated between the countries, but I have to outline that research projects need funding so cannot necessarily be ongoing.

 It is through advancement in technology that my son’s duplication was identified.
 Without this, it would have been undetected.
-Furthermore, as more people are diagnosed with 16p11.2 duplication and his chromosome disorder will no longer rare, I will still raise awareness on rare diseases as I understand the journey it took in getting a diagnosis.
+Furthermore, as more people are diagnosed with 16p11.2 duplication and when his chromosome disorder is no longer rare, I will still raise awareness on rare diseases as I understand the journey it took in getting a diagnosis.

 Living with a rare condition has an impact on mental health:

 “95% of respondents with a rare condition had felt worried or anxious, 93% had felt stressed, and 90% had felt low.”
 (Rare Disease UK.
 Living with a rare condition: the effect on mental health.
 London: Rare Disease UK, 2018.)

 Previously and very recently I have made referrals to acquire my son support through a mental health and well-being service for children.
 My son sometimes feels like he is inferior to his peers.

 I do not want him feeling as though a shadow is overhanging him.
 There is so much to him as a person, and I do not want him to strive to be anyone but himself.
 Throughout his life, I have never seen him as a burden but a blessing.
 He has so much to offer this world.

 Yes, he has this diagnosis.
 It is a part of him but does not define him as a person.
 He deserves to be happy.